Patria is committed to the United Nations Sustainable Development Goals (SDGs) and are a signatory to the United Nations Global Compact.

 Patria’s validated emission reduction near-term targets 2030

-• Reduce absolute scope 1 and 2 (own operations) emissions by 42% by 2030 compared to the baseline year 2023
+- Reduce absolute scope 1 and 2 (own operations) emissions by 42% by 2030 compared to the baseline year 2023

-• Reduce absolute scope 3 (value chain) emissions by 25% by 2030 compared to the baseline year 2023
+- Reduce absolute scope 3 (value chain) emissions by 25% by 2030 compared to the baseline year 2023

 Patria’s climate impacts for scope 1 and 2 consist of greenhouse gas emissions from electricity, heating and fuels.
-Key measures to reduce emissions include increasing use of sustainably produced electricity and heating in locations where it is possible, and reducing emissions in our own energy production.
-Other actions include use of renewable fuels, which we are currently piloting in military vehicles.
-With energy savings in property maintenance and everyday life, we can also lower our carbon footprint.
+Validated SBTi-target is to reduce absolute scope 1 and 2 emissions by 42% compared to the baseline year 2023.
+The primary strategies for reducing Patria’s emissions focus on utilizing sustainably sourced electricity and heating, as well as reducing emissions in the company’s own energy production processes.
+Other actions include the use of renewable fuels, which is currently being piloted in military vehicles.
+By implementing energy-saving measures in property maintenance and daily operations, Patria can effectively reduce its carbon footprint.

-Patria’s most significant climate impacts derive from the indirect supply chain emissions.
-Patria’s validated SBTi target is to reduce absolute Scope 3 greenhouse gas emissions from purchased goods and services, waste generated in operations, use of sold products, end-of-life treatment of sold products and investments by 25% by 2030 from a 2023 base year.
-Key measures to reduce Scope 3 emissions require co-operation with value chain to reduce life-cycle emissions, increase of sorting and recycling rates in our operations and reduction of waste amounts and emission reductions of our investment.
+Patria’s primary climate-related impacts originate from indirect emissions within its supply chain.
+Patria’s validated SBTi target is to reduce absolute Scope 3 greenhouse gas emissions from the purchased goods and services, waste generated in operations, use of sold products, end-of-life treatment of sold products, and investments by 25% by 2030 compared to the baseline year 2023.
+Thus, key measures to reduce Scope 3 emissions require co-operation with the value chain to reduce life-cycle emissions, increase sorting and recycling rates in our operations, minimize waste amounts, and reduce emissions of our investments.